samuelaxon/wandertale/README.md

 # wandertale
 Wandertale is a starting point for building DOS-style room-based and branching narrative text games using Ink and Unity.

-Most content creation can be done via dragon and drop and text fields in the Unity editor with objects representing rooms, mobs, and statics.
+Most content creation can be done via drag and drop and text fields in the Unity editor with objects representing rooms, mobs, and statics.
 For example, you can easily set the number of exits on one room object and drag other room objects into the field for each exit—same goes for NPCs, monsters, items, and so on.

 There is also a basic inventory system and an additional canvas for branching dialogue.
 Dialogues are scripts made using the Ink scripting language.